sandinmyjoints/ema-stream/README.md

   --refreshEvery 1000 # How often to refresh current average in ms.
   --pluck # Comma-separated list of keys to pluck from incoming JSON.
 If unspecified, input is assumed to be numbers.
+  --emitFirstValue false # Whether to emit on the first value or wait until the first window has passed to emit the first time.
 ```